-Since fetishes occur in many normally developing individuals, a diagnosis of fetishistic disorder is only used if there is accompanying personal distress or impairment in social, occupational, or other important areas of functioning as a result of the fetish.
-People who identify as fetishistic practitioners but do not report associated clinical impairment would be considered as having a fetish but not fetishistic disorder.
+Since fetishes occur in many normally developing individuals, a diagnosis of fetishistic disorder is only given if there is accompanying personal distress or impairment in social, occupational, or other important areas of functioning as a result of the fetish.
+People who identify as fetishists but do not report associated clinical impairment would be considered to have a fetish but not fetishistic disorder.

 Fetishism falls under the general category of paraphilic disorders, which refers to intense sexual attraction to any objects or people outside of genital stimulation with consenting adult partners.

-The diagnostic criteria for fetishism includes:
+The diagnostic criteria for fetishistic disorder, as catalogued in the DSM-5, includes:

-- For a period of at least six months, the person has recurrent, intense sexually arousing fantasies, urges or behaviors involving nonliving objects (such as female undergarments and shoes) or a highly specific focus on nongenital body part(s).
+- For a period of at least six months, the person has recurrent, intense, sexually arousing fantasies, urges, or behaviors involving nonliving objects (such as female undergarments and shoes) or a highly specific focus on nongenital body part(s).

 - The fantasies, sexual urges, or behaviors cause significant distress or impair social, occupational, or personal functioning.